 Since the year 2000, that’s almost a 600% increase in users.
-So we’ve established that a lot of you like to surf the web, although chances are a lot of this is porn.
+So we’ve established that a lot of you like to surf the web, although chances are the majority of this is porn.

 But certainly not all of it.
 What about the blogs?
 The writers out there who have now found an outlet to get their work seen by the public?

 Currently, there are a staggering 61 million WordPress sites.
 Over 390 million people will look at almost 4 billion pages in a single month.
 3 out of 10 social networking sites in America alone were for blogs.

 The point I’m getting at here is that it’s hard to get yourself noticed now online.
 It’s simply too crowded.
 Too packed.
 It’s a sweaty, heaving mass that is just bursting at the seams.

 So what can you do to get yourself noticed a little more?
 I have a few suggestions that you should be logically doing now or need to be doing soon.

 Make your website worth visiting.

 They say the first bite is with the eye.
 I don’t care if you’re a blogger, business owner or forward-thinking ghetto pimp, if you have a crappy looking website; you’ve already lost the fight.

 As mentioned in about a million articles, including some of my own, layout is important.
 Think about it.
 I mean, really think.
 Is your blog/website/landing page as good as it could be?
 Or does it look like the back of Dracula’s ball sack?